jameshickman/webbus3/README.md

 Instances communicate via the provided method this.web_bus.fire_event(“target_event”, data_Object)

 Any public Controller method with a name starting with “event_” becomes a subscriber to messages sent by fire_event().
-Optionally the string for the name of the event can be a path referencing the IDs on the parent DOM containers of a target instance.
-For example your can fire an event to “test1/test” that will only be received by an instance inside a DOM container with the ID of “test1”.
+Optionally the string for the name of the event can be prefixed with a DOM query to target only instances on elements that match the query.
+For example your can fire an event to “#test1/test” that will only be received by an instance inside a DOM container with the ID of “test1” that implements the event names event_test().

 The fire_event() method returns an object with properties keyed to the IDs of the listening component instances with the value returned from the handler method.